david-k/myca/README.md

 An generic `Option` type similar to the one from Rust and other languages:

 ```
-// Structs in Myca can be used for both sum and product types.
-Here, we create a
+// Structs in Myca can be used for sum types, product types, or a mixture of
-// sum type.
+// both.
+Here, we use `case` to define a sum type.
 struct Option'T
 {
-    // By marking this variant as implicit, we can assign values of type T
+    // By marking this variant as implicit we can assign values of type T
     // directly to Option'T without having to wrap it in Option.Some
     case implicit Some{value: T},